-If you’re looking for tips on how to dress for your Apple body shape then you are in the right place.
-Famous faces who are apples include Dame Judi Dench, Melissa Mcarthy, Drew Barrymore and Adele.
+If you’re looking for tips on how to dress for your O - otherwise known as Apple body shape then you are in the right place.
+Famous faces who are apples include Melissa Mcarthy, Drew Barrymore and Adele.

 Characteristics of the apple body shape: